avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Q10 · Scale · 1 point

-Is there a description using mathematical notation of the model?
+Is the model described using mathematical notation?

 Response: